 See how to make a placemat and add a fresh touch to your dining table with these super quick diy placemats - probably the easiest ones you'll ever sew!

 This post contains affiliate links.
 Thanks for your support.
 If you like sewing for your home, check out these popular patterns too:

 - Trinket Tray And Pencil Holder - Free Pattern

 Back to our placemats.
-This pattern for placemat is super simple, in fact these diy placemats are probably the easiest home sewing project you could ever do (in addition to this pillowcase).
+This pattern for placemat is super simple, in fact these diy placemats are probably the easiest home sewing project you could ever do (in addition to this pillow cover).
 I know I say that a lot these days, but really, trust me on this one.
 Super simple.
 Like 2-stitching-lines simple.
 Let me show you how to make a set of reversible placemats in under 30 minutes!

 And they are reversible, just in case you change your mind and want to change the color!
 Now to think which of these free table runner patterns I should use to make a matching table runner...